 The City adopted the 2012-2013 Analysis of Impediments to Fair Housing Choice.
-It is currently in the process of updating its Analysis of Impediments to Fair Housing Choice (AI) in cooperation with the Hampton Roads Community Housing resources Board (HRCHRB).
+It is currently in the process of updating its Analysis of Impediments to Fair Housing Choice (AI) in cooperation with HRCHRB.
 Once the update is completed, the document will include several action items that will potentially affect funding priorities and strategies.
 In the interim, the City will continue upgrading the existing affordable housing stock and promoting neighborhood revitalization.